 Peer support - there may be a breastfeeding peer support programme in your area.
 Peer supporters are local women who have had experience of breastfeeding and have received additional training.
-Ask your midwife or health visitor/family nurse about what is available in your area.
+Ask your midwife, health visitor or family nurse about what is available in your area.

 Breastfeeding support groups - Scotland has a network of about 150 breastfeeding support groups.
 Ask your midwife about groups in your local area.
 They offer friendship, support and advice.
-They're especially helpful if you have a concern about breastfeeding, or if you don't feel you know many mums who are breastfeeding.
+They're especially helpful if you have a concern about breastfeeding, or if you do not feel you know many mums who are breastfeeding.
 Your maternity hospital, your midwife or your health visitor should know where your nearest group is.
-Local groups are also listed on the FeedGood Factor website: www.feedgoodfactor.org.uk/

-Enter your postcode to find out where your local group is held.
+Local groups are also listed on the FeedGood website: www.parentclub.scot/articles/feedgood Enter your postcode to find out where your local group is held.